 As a result, global grilling trends are exploding in popularity on menus across the country.
 Here's a sampling of this spring's most popular international grilling trends:

-Brazilian and Portuguese: Churrasco is the word used to describe grilled meat in Brazil and Portugal.
+Churrasco is the word used to describe grilled meat in Brazil and Portugal.
 Picanha, a top sirloin cut of beef, and frango, a chicken, are the two meats most often used in churrasco dishes.
-The meat is cooked on skewers like a kebob rather than on a rotating spit as in the United States.
+The meat is cooked on skewers like a kabob, rather than on a rotisserie spit grill, as in the United States.
 Sauces often have roasted red peppers and hot and spicy piri piri chilies.

 Barbacoa refers to meats slow cooked over an open fire, or more traditionally, in a hole dug in the ground covered by large maguey leaves.
 In Mexican barbacoa, marinades and sauces are not applied until the meat is fully cooked.
 Pork cooked in this manner is called carnitas.
 Tomato-based sauces often contain poblano chili peppers, cumin, garlic and even beer.

-The foundation of Tuscan barbecue is a bistecca alla Florentine, which is a porterhouse-style steak grilled over very hot charcoal embers until the outside is well-charred, but the inside is still rare.
-For authenticity, purists say the beef must be from Italian Chianina, the largest and one of the oldest breeds of cattle in the world.
+The foundation of Tuscan barbecue is a bistecca alla Florentine, which is a porterhouse-style steak grilled over very hot charcoal embers, until the outside is well-charred – but the inside is still rare.
+For authenticity, purists say the beef must be from Italian Chianina, the largest and one of the oldest cattle breeds in the world.